mailtarget/mailtarget-wp-plugin/readme.txt

 == Description ==

-Use MailTarget Forms Plugin to add MailTarget Form to your Wordpress site.
+Use MailTarget Form Plugin to add MailTarget Form to your Wordpress site.
 You can embed the form inside a post or display it as widget or showing as popup window.

 == Installation ==